ReflectionHLE/ReflectionHLE/README.md

 Making this run
 ---------------

-This requires either Keen Dreams CGA v1.05, or Shareware v1.13.
-On Windows, for the Shareware release you should simply drop the files SDL2.dll and chocolate-kdreams-shar.exe along with the files coming with this Shareware release (v1.13), and then launch chocolate-kdreams-shar.exe.
+This requires one of the following releases: Keen Dreams Shareware v1.13, CGA v1.05, Registered v1.93, Shareware v1.20.

+For the Shareware release, v1.13, you should simply drop the files SDL2.dll and chocolate-kdreams-shar113.exe along with the files coming with this Shareware release (v1.13), and then launch chocolate-kdreams-shar113.exe.

 You should be able to find a copy of the Shareware release online.
-Check download links at the top of this file for reference.
+Check download links at the top of this README file for reference.

-Similarly, chocolate-kdreams-cga.exe should be used if playability of the CGA release (v1.05) is desired.
+Similarly, chocolate-kdreams-cga105.exe should be used if playability of the CGA release (v1.05) is desired.

+Other versions should be supported in a similar manner.
+Note that v1.20 hasn't been widely available so far, although it is briefly mentioned in the Apogee FAQ.
+Furthermore, based on the source codes release the differences between v1.13, v1.93 and v1.20 are quite small, and the two releases of v1.20 and v1.93 share the same static game data (e.g., common EGA and map headers).

 ------------------------------------------------
 How to do *this and that* or: Configuration file